-Our first planning meeting
+Our first summer planning meeting

 To start planning for next year’s arts, cultural entrepreneurship and food security project, we wanted to choose three key areas.
 We wanted to have a lot of participatory approaches, encourage resilience and develop skills that would be transferable across the cultural entrepreneurship, food industry and arts sectors.